k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/08_token_consumption_and_ai_history.md

 Each entry in the history shows:

-- **Agent name** — which agent handled the request
+- **Agent name**: which agent handled the request
-- **Timestamp** — when the request was sent
+- **Timestamp**: when the request was sent
-- **Request** — the full message sent to the model, including any context that was injected (files, variables, prompt template content)
+- **Request**: the full message sent to the model, including any context that was injected (files, variables, prompt template content)
-- **Response** — the full text of the model's reply
+- **Response**: the full text of the model's reply
-- **Request ID** — a unique identifier for the request, useful for support or debugging
+- **Request ID**: a unique identifier for the request, useful for support or debugging
-- **Session ID** — the chat session this request belongs to
+- **Session ID**: the chat session this request belongs to

 ### Reviewing Full Prompts

-One of the primary uses of the History panel is to see the **complete prompt** that was actually sent to the model — including all injected context variables, file contents, and prompt template expansions.
+One of the primary uses of the History panel is to see the **complete prompt** that was actually sent to the model, including all injected context variables, file contents, and prompt template expansions.
 This helps you understand exactly what the model received, which is invaluable for debugging unexpected responses or tuning your prompt templates.

 For example, if an agent is ignoring a file you thought you attached, the History panel will show whether the file content actually appeared in the prompt.